5 Foreign Languages To Learn In Taiwan

 Local foreign language

 There are several foreign languages whose speakers you can find easily in Taiwan.
 These local foreign languages are listed as the following:

 Many migrant workers come from Indonesia, the Philippines, Vietnam, and Thailand in Taiwan.
 Their contributions have helped in developing Taiwan and its economy.

 Moreover, there are South East Asian areas in many Taiwanese cities where you can find lots of Indonesian, Tagalog, Vietnamese, and Thai speakers.

 Especially for Burmese, I know only 1 Burmese area which is located in Taipei city.

 Apart from the migrant workers, there are also many students from these South East Asian countries.
-Thus, judging from the amount of the speaker, there is relative high chance to practice the languages on daily basis without the Internet.
+Thus, judging from the amount of the speaker, there is a relatively high chance to practice the languages on daily basis without the Internet.